greglook/merkle-db/DESIGN.md

   a [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree).
 - The data tree blocks contain a count of the records under them, so the index is also an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree).
+  A similar metric for the linked block sizes allows for quick data sizing as well.
 - Tables always contain at least one _base_ data tree, which is used to store the data from any fields not grouped into a family.
 Additionally, _all_ record keys will be present in the base tree, even if there is no field data present.